amitydevops/hello-jenkins-java/README.md

-# Hello Jenkins with Java :Jenkins:
+# Hello Jenkins with Java :coffee:

 This is a simple **"Hello jenkins"** done with **Java** programming language.